 By Keith Drayer, Vice President of Henry Schein Financial Services

-About the Author: Keith Drayer is Vice President of Henry Schein Financial Services (HSFS).
-HSFS helps healthcare practitioners operate financially successful practices through our diversified suite of financial and business resources.
+Keith Drayer is Vice President of Henry Schein Financial Services (HSFS).
+HSFS provides health care practitioners with business solutions that enable them to achieve their professional and practice goals.
 HSFS’ portfolio of resources is designed to give our customers the financial advantage critical to success in today’s changing marketplace.
-You can reach HSFS at 1-800-443-2756 or email@example.com.